scurest/lastbible/README.md

     $ cd lastbible
     $ make

-Note that the ROM file you need to supply is the Japanese version for the original Game Boy (SHA1: `537b38234da5164335e98f6aee3b792048624626`), not the English translation (_Revelations: The Demon Slayer_) of the Game Boy Color port.
+The ROM file used by all the programs is the Japanese version for the original Game Boy (SHA1: `537b38234da5164335e98f6aee3b792048624626`).
+The English ROM optionally used by `montable` is the English translation of the Game Boy Color port, _Revelations: The Demon Slayer_ (SHA1: `bd684074944ccc02b5f997e7ab95d0b03327773d`).

 Special thanks to bircd.org's [bgb](http://bgb.bircd.org/).